All Episodes

 We can say you can filibuster.

-And also the whole mood of the country after the revolution was we're sick of being ruled by a tiny minority of elite.
+And also, the whole mood of the country after the revolution was we're sick of being ruled by a tiny minority of elite.

-We don't want to be be bossed around.
+We don't want to be bossed around.

 Yes, we don't have a pure democracy, but when it comes to our representatives in Congress, it is supposed to be majority win, not some special two-thirds law.